Texas Tech University

 (1) First-year recruitment scholarships are competitive and based on entering first-year students' high school academic performance.

-Gifts received to support university first-year recruitment scholarships will be managed by the TTU Scholarship Office to ensure that university recruitment goals are met.
+Gifts and endowments to support university first-year recruitment scholarships will be managed by the TTU Scholarship Office to ensure that university recruitment goals are met.

 (2) Undergraduate transfer recruitment scholarships are competitive awards based on transferring students' academic performance.

-Gifts received to support university transfer recruitment scholarships will be managed by the TTU Scholarship Office to ensure that university recruitment goals are met.
+Gifts and endowments to support university transfer recruitment scholarships will be managed by the TTU Scholarship Office to ensure that university recruitment goals are met.

 (3) Need-based scholarships are awarded based on applicants' federal student financial aid data (FAFSA or TAFSA) and other academic requirements.
 “Need” is determined by the Financial Aid Office.